-Weather at Wolf Trap National Park for the Performing Arts is typical for the mid-Atlantic area.
-There are four seasons.
-The majority of visitation is during the summers, which can be hot and humid during the day and cooler at night.
-For current conditions visit the National Weather Service forecast for the Wolf Trap area by visiting noaa.gov or clicking here.
+The weather at Wolf Trap National Park for the Performing Arts is typical for the Mid-Atlantic area.
+See the general description for the area below.
+The majority of visitation to the park is during the summers, which can be hot and humid during the day and cooler at night.

 Concerts at the Filene Center take place rain or shine.
 The Filene Center is a semi-open-air venue with a large area of seating on open lawn and cannot guarantee refuge to patrons in the event of severe weather.
 Guests are asked to be aware of their surroundings and the weather conditions.
 Wolf Trap may delay the start, interrupt or even cancel a concert if an emergency situation occurs.
 Refunds are not given due to bad weather unless a concert is cancelled in its entirety, with no replacement performance scheduled.
 For more information visit the Wolf Trap Foundation Frequently Ask Questions.